-Glasgow played a key role in the development of the whiskey industry so it’s only fitting that you start your night out with a whisky tasting!
+Glasgow played a key role in the development of the whisky industry so it’s only fitting that you start your night out with a whisky tasting!
 For the most fun thing to do in Glasgow at night, check out some of these excellent venues!

 In the heart of the city center is The Pot Still.
-It offers a traditional pub experience, as well as an epic 600 whiskeys to try out!
+It offers a traditional pub experience, as well as an epic 600 whiskies to try out!

 Another great venue is Oran Mor.
-It was once a church but now offers a whiskey bar with around 280 malts!
+It was once a church but now offers a whisky bar with around 280 malts!

 11. Attend a Traditional Ceilidh

 The highlight of the ceilidh at Sloans is the country dancing.
 Don’t feel shy; the boisterous music and flamboyant moves mean that no one will even notice you!
-This is a fantastic place to try out the Scottish variant of country dancing is a must-do thing while backpacking Scotland!
+Trying out the Scottish variant of country dancing is a must-do thing while backpacking Scotland!